liamsmith3194/rock-paper-scissors/README.md

 ### Glitches

--   Focus pseduo class doesn't work on mobile phones when a button selected.
+-   Focus pseduo class doesn't work on mobile phones when a button is selected.

 ## Deployment